 Bounded by the mainlines of the BNSF Railway and Union Pacific Railroad, Boeing Field, manufacturing facilities, major roadways, and the Duwamish River flowing through the middle.
-These two communities are hubs of transportation, industry, and residential spaces.
+These communities are hubs of transportation, industry, and residential spaces.

 Because of major transportation and industry so active in the area, air quality is greatly impacted - along with other environmental facets.